The lamb shank at Cinnamon in Rhinebeck.

 is spectacular enough to be worth driving to Amenia from, well, anywhere.
 A 250-acre country retreat frequented by the literati for over two centuries and handed down to hand-picked successors rather than simply family, Troutbeck has been a Conde Nast Reader’s Choice. (“It’s the country retreat you wish your multimillionaire great aunt invited you to every weekend,” said the international mag.)
 The food will not disappoint.
 You’ll want to come back for a staycation.

-is the joyful expression of chef Francesco Buitoni’s determination to bring the fresh, bright flavors of his native Rome to Red Hook.
+was the joyful expression of chef Francesco Buitoni’s determination to bring the fresh, bright flavors of his native Rome to Red Hook.
 Twice nominated for James Beard awards, the seventh-generation pasta maker started his American journey at neighborhood spots, worked the San Domenico on Central Park South and served as sommelier at Mario Batali’s Otto before heading upstream to open Mercato in 2006.
-It’s been beloved ever since.
-Try the handmade ravioli filled with sheep’s ricotta and organic spinach in browned butter-sage sauce, or the pan-seared Vermont quail saltimbocca with white wine over rocket arugula & shaved reggiano.
+It was a beloved local institution, serving up deliciously, deceptively simple dishes like handmade ravioli filled with sheep’s ricotta and organic spinach in browned butter-sage sauce.
+Mercato is permanently closed now, but Buitoni has opened a small restaurant and market call Giobatta Alimentari

 Farmers & Chefs